 When it comes to freedom of choice, the Bible is one long document exhorting us to “choose” from beginning to end – from Adam and Eve (who chose wrongly) to Israel – “Choose ye this day whom you will serve” – to Jesus – “Repent!”
 Jesus was repeatedly amazed and / or frustrated by people’s choice to believe or disbelieve, and He harshly condemned those who chose not to believe or repent.
 So theological arguments against free will – no matter how well intentioned or well thought out – conflict with the teachings and perspective of Jesus.

 The same could be said regarding other religions or other “gospels.”
 It is recorded that Jesus identified Himself as the only way to the Father and that no one knows the Father except the Son (Jesus).
 His closest apostles testified that salvation is found in no other person or name than Jesus.
 Paul bluntly told the enlightened members of the Areopagus that all their temples and idols were false, and that all their philosophies fell short of the truth found only in Jesus Christ.

 So here’s my point: We know God only by what He has revealed… not by our own cleverness or comprehension, but by God’s choice to reveal some aspects of the Big Picture.
 His method of doing this was not arbitrary or disordered.
 From Adam, to Noah, to Abraham, to Jacob, to Israel, to the Messiah, to the Church that bears His name, it’s all there, laid out and in order.

 In the final analysis, saving faith comes not to the clever philosopher or theologian, but to anyone who is willing to believe Jesus – to confess, trust in, and rely on Him and His word.
-So is it Jesus, or not?
+Really, it’s either Jesus, or not.